AndrewJBateman/blockchain-ethereum-next/README.md

 ## :books: General info

 * Ethereum blockchain app is written in Solidity, similar to Javascript
+* Truffle web3 used to interact with smart contracts in client-side javascript
 * Truffle suite includes [Truffle Boxes](https://www.trufflesuite.com/boxes) with boiler-plate code.
 All are 3-4 years old so there can be issues with dependencies as well as old javascript code that works but causes errors.
+* [@truffle/contract](https://github.com/trufflesuite/truffle/tree/master/packages/contract) used for contract abstraction - uses synchronized transactions and promises/async-await
 * The app displays a very basic user interface that shows a list of 10 created accounts and allows some user interactions
-* Google Chrome Extension Metamask used to connect with the app - custom network added to connect on `localhost:9545`
+* Google Chrome Extension Metamask used to interact with dapps in a browser - custom network added to connect on `localhost:9545`
 * client folder includes it's own readme

 ## :camera: Screenshots